 Even if you can’t enforce a strict “no-shoes” policy, at least ensure that you never wear high heels inside the house.
 They can easily dent the hardwood floor and leave you with cracks or dents that are very hard to fix.

-Another idea you should definitely consider is putting on felt pads to the bottom of all chair and table legs as even chairs and furniture have tremendous potential for scratches and dents.
+Another idea you should definitely consider is putting on felt pads on the bottom of all chair and table legs as even chairs and furniture have tremendous potential for scratches and dents.
 You can save a lot of money in the long run by simply getting yourself these pads for your furniture.

 If you have pets, make sure you keep their nails trimmed.
 Pets, especially cats like nothing better than using their claws to play with or scratch something.
 Hence keep their nails trimmed down as much as possible so that they don’t destroy your hardwood finish.